Loma language

 A Loma speaker, recorded in Liberia.

-Loma (Loghoma, Looma, Lorma) is a Mande language spoken by the Loma people of Liberia and Guinea.
+Loma (Loghoma, Lɔɣɔma, Lɔɔma, Lorma) is a Mande language spoken by the Loma people of Liberia and Guinea.

 Dialects of Loma proper in Liberia are Gizima, Wubomei, Ziema, Bunde, Buluyiema.
-The dialect of Guinea, Toma (Toa, Toale, Toali, or Tooma, the Malinke name for Loma), is an official regional language.
+The dialects of Guinea, distinguished as "Toma" (Toa, Toale, Toali, or Tooma, the Malinke name for Loma), are an official regional language.

 In Liberia, the people and language are also known as "Bouze" (Busy, Buzi), which is considered offensive.

 Writing systems

 Today, Loma uses a Latin-based alphabet which is written from left to right.
 A syllabary saw limited use in the 1930s and 1940s in correspondence between Loma-speakers, but today has fallen into disuse.

 Phonology

 Loma has 21 consonants, 28 vowels, and 2 tones.